 Estimating your bracket requires a bit more work if your personal situation has changed from last year.
 For example, if you got married, changed jobs, had a child or bought a house, those, and many more factors, can all affect your tax bracket.

 It’s important to point out that your taxable income, the number you need to estimate your tax bracket, is not the same as your gross income.
-The IRS generally allows you to reduce your gross income through various deductions and exemptions, before arriving at your taxable income.
+The IRS generally allows you to reduce your gross income through various deductions, before arriving at your taxable income.

-When Betterment calculates your estimated tax bracket, we use the three factors above to arrive at your estimated taxable income.
+When Betterment calculates your estimated tax bracket, we use the two factors above to arrive at your estimated taxable income.
 You can use the same process.

 1. Add up your Income.